Officers and Committee Chairs

 Bob Belt, Superintendent

 Retired from the Air Force (Research & Development, Intelligence) and IBM (National Database Consultant).
-His HO garage layout theme is the transition era late '50s in the California foothills.
+My HO garage layout theme is the transition era late '50s in the California foothills.
 It is unusual in that it is stored in a dust cover at the ceiling and lowered for operation and maintenance.
 The layout primary focus is on switching during monthly operation sessions.
-I’ve gotten several NMRA Achievement Awards (3) and Merit Awards (5) since joining Division 10.
-I received a 1st Place, Structures, in the 2015 MCR Thoroughbred Limited Convention, tying with Larry Smith, MMR.
-I’ve also participated as a contest judge (team leader) in the 2016 MCR Columbus Convention.
-I have served Division 10 as the Assistant Superintendent from January 2013 to October 2016 and as the Clinic Chairman for the 2015 MCR Convention.
+I’ve received 5 NMRA Achievement Awards and 10 Merit Awards since joining Division 10.
+I’ve also participated as a Regional Contest judge (team leader) in the last 4 MCR Conventions and serve on the Regional Contest and Nominations Committees.
+Currently Superintendent and have served Division 10 as the Assistant Superintendent from January 2013 to October 2016 and as the Clinic Chairman for the 2015 MCR Convention.
 Modeling is FUN! – And challenging – And the fellowship is great!!

 Jeff Hedge, Asst.
 Superintendent, Clinics & Tours Chair